ibm-build-lab/cloud-pak-sandboxes/terraform/cp4ba/README.md

 # Terraform Modules to create a ROKS Cluster, install Db2 and Cloud Pak for Business Automation

-This Terraform modules creates a ROKS Cluster if there is not
+If there is not an existing ROKS cluster, this Terraform modules will create a new ROKS Cluster, then install Db2 and Cloud Pak for Business Automation.

 installs **Cloud Pak for Business Automation** on an Openshift (ROKS) cluster on IBM Cloud.